 The CARB Board directed CARB and air district staff to work with DPR to perform a pilot study on mitigating 1,3-Dichloropropene (telone) exposure.
-The pilot study is completed, and the results will be used to support mitigation strategies in addressing cancer risk from 1,3-D in the development of a 1,3-D mitigation regulation (resolution link, page 6).
+The pilot study is completed, and the results will support mitigation strategies in addressing cancer risk from 1,3-D in developing a 1,3-D mitigation regulation (resolution link, page 6).